Research Centers / Strategic Intelligence Unit / Strategic Intelligence Briefings / Strait Signal

 High-Impact Events

 The 17 March 2026 median-line crossing represents the most significant escalation event of the month.
 Taiwan's Ministry of National Defense reported 24 PLA military aircraft and eight naval vessels breached the informal boundary in a coordinated operation spanning multiple ADIZ sectors.
-This large combined-arms breach aimed at eroding the median line norm generated a weighted signal score of 3.6, comparable to the February 2026 crisis-architecture degradation assessments that drove that month's 9.3 score.
+This large combined-arms breach aimed at eroding the median line norm represents a materially elevated signal comparable to the February 2026 crisis-architecture degradation assessments that drove that month's record assessment.

-The 27 March near-collision between a Philippine tank landing ship (BRP Benguet) and a Chinese guided-missile warship near Thitu Island scored 4.0, the highest individual signal in the dataset.
-The incident occurred in contested waters around a Philippine-held feature, with Manila accusing the PLAN vessel of dangerous manoeuvring during routine operations.
-This marks an escalation from coast-guard to naval-combatant level interactions in the South China Sea, raising accidental-escalation risk in waters directly relevant to Taiwan contingency access routes.
+The 27 March near-collision between a Philippine tank landing ship (BRP Benguet) and a Chinese guided-missile warship near Thitu Island was the highest-weighted individual signal in March.
+The incident occurred in contested waters around a Philippine-held feature, with Manila accusing the PLAN vessel of dangerous maneuvering during routine operations.
+This marks an escalation from coastguard to naval-combatant level interactions in the South China Sea, raising accidental-escalation risk in waters directly relevant to Taiwan contingency access routes.

 Domain breakdown

 Military domain.
-March military signals accounted for approximately 75% of the month's escalation weight.
+March military signals accounted for the dominant share of the month's escalation assessment.
 The seven-day pause in PLA air operations from 27 February to 5 March represented a tactical modulation rather than structural de-escalation, as confirmed by the abrupt resumption on 7 March with eight aircraft, followed by 26 aircraft on 14 March.
-Monthly ADIZ incursions totalled 171 sorties for March—the lowest since August 2022—yet concentrated formations and median-line crossings sustained qualitative pressure despite reduced quantitative tempo.
+Monthly ADIZ incursions totaled 171 sorties for March—the lowest since August 2022—yet concentrated formations and median-line crossings sustained qualitative pressure despite reduced quantitative tempo.

 Grey-zone domain.
-China Coast Guard operations around Kinmen featured dedicated hull rotations (14529, 14603, 14605, 14609), indicating institutionalised rather than ad hoc deployments.
-This pattern mirrors the October 2025 grey-zone expansion into infrastructure coercion documented in the April strategic brief.
-Cyber pressure remained elevated, with PRC-origin attacks on Taiwan's critical infrastructure averaging 2.63 million attempts daily in 2025, a 6% year-on-year increase.
+China Coast Guard operations around Kinmen featured dedicated hull rotations (CCG 14529, 14603, 14605, 14609), indicating institutionalized rather than ad hoc deployments.
+This pattern mirrors the October 2025 grey-zone expansion into infrastructure coercion documented in IPSC's April strategic brief.
+Cyber pressure remained elevated, with sustained targeting of Taiwan's critical infrastructure networks.

 Alliance posture.
-The 28 February shift of U.S.–Japan–Philippines Multilateral Maritime Cooperative Activities to the Bashi Channel marked the first trilateral exercise in this Taiwan-relevant chokepoint, scoring 2.7 for its direct rehearsal of coordination in blockade/denial scenarios.
-Japanese Prime Minister Takaichi's late-January statement that the Japan–U.S. alliance would “collapse” if Tokyo failed to respond to a Taiwan crisis explicitly tied alliance credibility to Japanese participation, elevating deterrence expectations.
+The 28 February shift of U.S.–Japan–Philippines Multilateral Maritime Cooperative Activities to the Bashi Channel marked the first trilateral exercise in this Taiwan-relevant chokepoint, contributing materially to escalation pressure through its direct rehearsal of coordination in blockade/denial scenarios.
+Japanese Prime Minister Takaichi's late-January statement that the Japan–U.S. alliance would "collapse" if Tokyo failed to respond to a Taiwan crisis explicitly tied alliance credibility to Japanese participation, elevating deterrence expectations.

 Escalation trajectory assessment